nhsengland/sharing-platform-docs/research/other/workspacediscovery.md

  **Insight 4:**   **Search** experience is lacking

  The global search does not provide optimised results that support a range of discovery use cases.
+This relates to the role of search within specific user journeys - for example when searching within workspaces or discussions for topics or people.
+And it equally relates to the search results from the home page.
+User needs can vary according to differing journeys and well designed search functions and results should reflect this.